Skip to main content

 Municipal Bonds

-The State of California started 2022 with historic levels of reserves.
-Since the last recession, it has repaid billions of dollars in budgetary borrowings, debt, and deferrals; deposited surplus revenues into a rainy day fund; paid down other post-employment benefits (OPEB) and began to prefund pensions.
-The state is better prepared to face the economic impacts of a potential recession.
+California capitalized on its previous economic expansion by growing reserves to historic levels.
+Since the last recession, it has repaid billions of dollars in budgetary borrowings, debt and deferrals; deposited surplus revenues into a rainy day fund; paid down other post-employment benefits (OPEB) and begun to prefund pensions.
+The state is better prepared to face the fiscal impacts of a slowing economy.

 Institutionalized changes helped strengthen the state’s credit profile